eilvelia/tdl/README.md

 // And use as: Td.message, Td.user, ...
 ```

-It is considerably more convenient to use `tdl` with TypeScript, which enables
-full autocompletion for the TDLib methods and objects along with the
-documentation.
+That is, a package named `tdlib-types` does not need to be installed separately.

-Note that when using `npx`, the version of `tdl-install-types` might be outdated
-if you are not appending the `@latest` tag.
-You can also install the utility
-globally or per-project as a dev dependency.
+Note that when using `npx`, the version of `tdl-install-types` might be cached and outdated if you are not appending the `@latest` tag (`npx tdl-install-types@latest --help`).
+You can also install the utility globally or per-project as a dev dependency.

+If you encounter any issues, create a new issue in the tdl's GitHub tracker.

 <a name="other-javascript-runtimes"></a>
 ## Other JavaScript runtimes